VirtoCommerce/vc-docs/platform/user-guide/docs/content/overview.md

 # Overview

-The xCMS module, or Content module, is designed to manage and display content on your ecommerce site.
+The Content module is designed to manage and display content on your ecommerce site.

 With the Content module, you can manage: